-In addition, we rely on the manufacturer captive finance companies of General Motors, Ford and Chrysler for new vehicle floor plan financing.
-The bankruptcy of any of these domestic manufacturers could result in an attempt by the related captive finance company to terminate our floor plan financing, which would have a material adverse impact on our operations and liquidity position.
+In addition, we rely on the manufacturer captive finance companies associated with these domestic manufacturers for new vehicle floor plan financing.
+The bankruptcy of any of these domestic manufacturers could result in an attempt by the related captive finance company to terminate our floor plan financing, which would have a material adverse impact on our operations and liquidity.
+Also, in the event of bankruptcy, there can be no assurances that warranties provided by the domestic manufacturers will be honored, that parts and services will be available to repair and maintain vehicles or that consumer demand for new vehicle from these manufacturers will not be negatively affected.